devGnode/logger20js/Readme.md

 ## Feature

  - 2020-02-10 :
-    - Fix - Fix - removing of Stream.js file, this extended create conflicts with much another node js library as, Protractor, Selenium.
-Error of native Stream object.
+    - Fix - removing of the Stream.js file, this extension creates conflicts with many other node js libraries like, Protractor, Selenium, resulting in an exception of the native Stream object.
-    - Background color
+    - integration of background color in cli

 ### From git